yi-editor/yi-editor.github.com/pages/installing.md

 title: Installing Yi
 ---

-## Installing

-Yi requires the Haskell Platform 2011.2.0.0 at minimum (for GHC 7, alex, and cabal-install, among other things).
+Yi requires GHC 7.6.3 at minimum and is mainly developed with GHC 7.8.3.

 With the Haskell Platform installed, yi should be installed with cabal-install:

     $ cabal update
     $ cabal install yi

 On Linux systems, you'll probably need ncurses development headers for the Vty frontend.
 On Ubuntu, you'll need to install the `libncurses5-dev` package.

 You can specify frontends to compile, also: